Tickets

 Every year we hold G10 Festival in Amsterdam to discover new ideas of our time.

-The aim of the G10 is to offer a parallel to the G8 (now G7) where important developments are identified and interpreted.
-G10 is a laboratory where new ideas with philosophical and economic implications will be at the center of interest.
+The aim of the G10 is to provide a space where important developments are identified and interpreted.
+G10 serves as a creative laboratory where new ideas with philosophical and economic implications will be at the center of interest.

-Philosophers, artists, and economists sometimes have more in common than one thinks.
-We use the old meaning of economics 'Oikos,' meaning house or household.
-The economy is a household that is 'efficiently run.'
-Our house needs renovation, and before that, one has to understand where renovation is necessary, and in order to do this, one has to be imaginative to look into the future of the house.
+Philosophers, artists, and economists often share more common ground than one might expect.
+We use the original meaning of economics, ‘Oikos,’ which means house or household.
+The economy is a household that should be efficiently managed.
+Our house is in need of renovation, but before we can renovate, we must first understand where the renovation is needed.
+This requires imagination to envision the future of the house.

-The economists in the G10 speak less about taxes and interest rates but more about future forms of society.
-We use philosophy in the sense of interpreting underlying patterns based on hidden power structures or dismantling empty words and concepts.
+The economists at G10 speak less about taxes and interest rates, focusing instead on future forms of society.
+We employ philosophy to interpret underlying patterns based on hidden power structures or to dismantle empty words and concepts.

 Where Philosophy, Art, and Economics Converge

 How do we choose our topics?
-The organization of the G10 has many ears and tries to listen carefully in all directions, from physics to history and from philosophy to avant-garde economics.
-The topics are chosen in a way that they anticipate the future in a 'poetic' way.
-Poetic in meaning, Novalis once gave the word 'poetization': clear thinking with an undogmatic mind.
+The G10 organization keeps its ears open in all directions, from physics to history, philosophy to avant-garde economics.
+Our topics are chosen to anticipate the future in a ‘poetic’ way—poetic as Novalis once described: clear thinking with an undogmatic mind.

 Boudewijn Richel, founder